linuxserver/docker-openvscode-server/README.md

 ## Versions

 * **04.02.22:** - Update binary for 1.64.0+.
 Allow for no token set when both toekn env vars are unset.
+Add libsecret for keytar.
 * **29.12.21:** - Add `install-extension` as a helper for mods to install extensions.
 * **10.12.21:** - Update deprecated connectionToken arg.
 * **30.11.21:** - Fix app folder permissions, add the optional sudo password vars.